 Paw Paw is a very small village located in the state of Michigan.
-With a population of 3,455 people and two constituent neighborhoods, Paw Paw is the 258th largest community in Michigan.
+With a population of 3,352 people and three constituent neighborhoods, Paw Paw is the 255th largest community in Michigan.

-Being a small village, Paw Paw does not have a public transit system used by locals to get to and from work.
+Paw Paw is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Paw Paw is nearly on par with the US average for all cities of 21.84%: 17.12% of adults 25 and older in Paw Paw have a bachelor's degree or advanced degree.
+The rate of college-level education in Paw Paw is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Paw Paw is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Italian.